- March 29, 2018

 For more information please see the ICO website for guidance.

 We concluded that our best option was to start again from scratch…

 New sign-up process

 We wanted to ensure that any new signups are GDPR compliant.
 Our approach to this was to update our standard email signup process to be double opt-in.
-This makes sign-up a 2 stage process; stage 1 – fill out the clear, unambiguous form and submit, stage 2 – receive an email which requires active confirmation of the subscription, and also gives the option to change the details and opt out if the subscriber wishes.
+This makes sign-up a 2-stage process; stage 1 – fill out the clear, unambiguous form and submit, stage 2 – receive an email that requires active confirmation of the subscription, and also gives the option to change the details and opt-out if the subscriber wishes.
 This double opt-in is not a requirement for GDPR, but we felt it was the best approach for us.

 Obtaining fresh consent

-> create the new GDPR compliant group in our email platform
+> create a new GDPR-compliant group in our email platform

 > delete all other non-essential groups